Lawson Army Airfield: Postwar use

 In 1954, the Air Force turned Lawson over to the Army, and it has operated continually since that time as Lawson Army Airfield.

 Lawson received a major expansion program in 1965 including an 8,200-ft. runway capable of handling large jet transports.

 In 1967, Lawson Army Airfield was used for filming as part of the production of The Green Berets (film).
 It served as a stand-in for Da Nang Air Base, South Vietnam.

-Presently Army aviation assets at Lawson support the Infantry School and other units stationed at Ft.
-Benning.
+Presently Army aviation assets at Lawson support the Infantry School and other units stationed at Fort Benning.

+On January 9, 2025, Special Air Mission 39 flew the casket of the late President Jimmy Carter from Andrews Air Force Base in Camp Springs, MD to Lawson Army Airfield after his state funeral in Washington D.C.